EliaTogni/SM4ML_Obsidian/SM4ML_Obsidian/Chihuahua vs Muffin Dataset.md

 5) **random erasing**: this technique was specifically designed to prevent overfitting by altering the input space and, consequently, to combat image recognition challenges due to occlusion.
 By removing certain input patches, the model is forced to find other descriptive characteristics;
 6) **mixing images**: blending and mixing multiple images by averaging their pixel values.

+For this purpose I created new images by applying some augmentations over a randomly extracted set of images ($25\%$ of the dataset).
 The augmentations I chose to perform are described in the following sections.

 Considering the safety of data augmentation is fundamental in ensuring the integrity and reliability of machine learning models.
 In fact, certain transformations might generate unrealistic or misleading data points, leading to erroneous model predictions.